 Paul Margulies concentrates his practice on intellectual property and patent litigation in district courts around the country, at the appellate level, and before the US Patent and Trademark Office.
-Mr. Margulies has represented both plaintiffs and defendants in cases involving a wide variety of technologies, has a particular focus on matters relating to networking, imaging, microprocessors, telecommunications, semiconductors, and software, and has experience with every stage of litigation through and including trial and appeal.
+Mr. Margulies has represented both plaintiffs and defendants in cases involving a wide variety of technologies, from wireless networking and image sensors to biologics and medical devices, and has experience with every stage of litigation through and including trial and appeal.
 He also litigates cases involving claims of copyright and trade dress infringement, misappropriation of trade secrets, and unfair competition.

 In addition to his litigation practice, Mr. Margulies advises companies on cybersecurity and privacy issues revolving around technology.

 - Sanofi and Regeneron in remand proceedings in the District of Delaware, defending against patent enforcement action brought by Amgen relating to anti-PCSK9 antibodies that are asserted against Sanofi and Regeneron's Praluent therapeutic antibody.
 Sanofi and Regeneron prevailed in invalidating Amgen’s asserted patent claims.